apteanuj/anuj.github.io/ph202af19/ph202afindex.md

 author_profile: true
 ---

 # WorldClass is now working.
-Solutions to HW1 are posted there.
+Solutions to HW1 and all subsequent materials are posted there.
+Contact me if you are having trouble accessing them!

 ## [Syllabus](./ph202af19syllabus.pdf)